Balmy-protocol/dca-fe/apps/root/README.md

 5. To test environment-specific caching, access the app through different hostnames
 6. To test installation, click the install icon in the browser's address bar
 7. To test shortcuts, install the app and right-click on its icon (desktop) or long-press (mobile)
+8. To test launch handling, open the app and then click links to the app from other tabs

 ## 📖 Docs